-With respect to the other procedures applied, there were no findings.
+With respect to the other procedures performed, there were no findings noted.

-- 2. We compared the Board's internal controls over the safeguarding of capital assets with the following criteria: - Inventory records were maintained for capital assets costing \$500 or more; - Packing slips were compared to the purchase order when capital assets were received; - Inventory records were adjusted promptly when capital assets were acquired, retired, sold, or transferred;

-- Obsolete or unusable assets were disposed of through the Department of Central Services' Surplus Property Division; - Physical inventories were performed; - Differences between physical inventory counts and inventory records were resolved.
+- 2. We compared the Board's internal controls over the safeguarding of capital assets with the following criteria: - Inventory records were maintained for capital assets costing \$500 or more; - Packing slips were compared to the purchase order when capital assets are received; - Inventory records were adjusted promptly when capital assets are acquired, retired, sold, or transferred; - Obsolete or unusable assets were disposed of through the Department of Central Services' Surplus Property Division; - Physical inventories were performed; - Differences between physical inventory counts and inventory records were resolved;

 - 3. We randomly selected 20 deposits.
-Eighteen of the deposits were manually processed and we: - Compared the Treasurer's deposit date to agency deposit slip date to determine if dates were within one working day. - Examined receipts to determine if they were pre-numbered and issued in numerical order. - Agreed cash/check composition of deposits to the receipts issued. - Agreed the total receipts issued to the deposit slip. - Inspected agency receipts to determine whether receipts of \$100 or more were deposited on the same banking day as received. - Inspected agency receipts to determine whether receipts of less than \$100 were deposited on the next business day when accumulated receipts equaled \$100 or after five business days, whichever occurred first. - Inspected agency receipts to determine whether receipts were safeguarded. - Compared the fund type to which the deposit was posted in CORE to the CAFR fund type listing for consistency; - Compared the nature of the deposit to the account code description to determine consistency.
+Two of the deposits were manually processed and we: - Compared the Treasurer's deposit date to agency deposit slip date to determine if dates were within one working day. - Examined receipts to determine if they were pre-numbered and issued in numerical order. - Agreed cash/check composition of deposits to the receipts issued. - Agreed the total receipts issued to the deposit slip. - Inspected agency receipts to determine whether receipts of \$100 or more were deposited on the same banking day as received. - Inspected agency receipts to determine whether receipts of less than \$100 were deposited on the next business day when accumulated receipts equaled \$100 or after five business days, whichever occurred first. - Inspected agency receipts to determine whether receipts were safeguarded. - Compared the fund type to which the deposit was posted in CORE to the CAFR fund type listing for consistency; - Compared the nature of the deposit to the account code description to determine consistency.

-Two of the license renewals were made through the Board's website and we:
+Eighteen of the license renewals were made through the Board's website and we:

-Agreed the credit card and/or EFT report generated by the Office of State Finance to the Board generated online renewal report.
+Agreed the credit card and/or EFT report generated by the OSF to the Board generated online renewal report.

-- 4. We recalculated the required percentage/amount to be deposited to the State's General Revenue Fund and agreed it to the amount transferred to the General Revenue Fund. - 62 O.S., § 211 states in part "...all self-sustaining boards created by statute to regulate and prescribe standards, practices and procedures in any profession, occupation or vocation...shall pay into the General Revenue Fund of the state ten percent (10%) of the gross fees...charged, collected and received by such board".
-Effective internal controls provide for adequate reconciliation of records.
-We noted during our procedures the Board appears to have transferred \$40.70 more than required to the state's general revenue fund.
-We recommend Board management transfer 10% of gross fees...charged, collected, and received to the state's general revenue fund as well as reconcile to OSF's CORE records on a monthly basis.
+4. We recalculated the required percentage/amount to be deposited to the State's General Revenue Fund and agreed it to the amount transferred to the General Revenue Fund.

+62 O.S., § 211 states in part "...all self-sustaining boards created by statute to regulate and prescribe standards, practices and procedures in any profession, occupation or vocation...shall pay into the General Revenue Fund of the state ten percent (10%) of the gross fees...charged, collected and received by such board".
+We noted the following during our procedures:

+- o The Board appears to have transferred \$42.08 more than required to the state's general revenue fund; - O The Board included administrative fines into their 10% payment calculation to the state's general revenue fund.
+The exact amount is unknown due to their methodology for recording the fines.